ansible/ansible-sign/README.md

 ## Community

 Need help or want to discuss the project?
-See our [Community guide](https://ansible.readthedocs.io/projects/sign/en/latest/community.html) to learn how to join the conversation.
+See our [Community guide](https://ansible.readthedocs.io/projects/sign/en/latest/community.html) join the conversation.